 All calls are confidential.

-We offer a variety of resources for both individuals and family members impacted by problem gambling.
+In addition, we offer a variety of resources for both individuals and family members impacted by problem gambling.
 Our services are confidential.
 We can help cover the cost of treatment, if needed.

 - ONE TO ONE THERAPY SESSIONS